toomasv/ast/README.md

 Nodes can be added, edited and deleted from menu opened by right-clicking on canvas, edge or node itself.

 Also, if ctrl-dragging from a node and releasing mouse over canvas, empty node is added, connected to the initial node.
+If dragged with left-button, logic of direction is from arg to root, if dragged with mid-button, logic is from root to arg.

 Edges can be added by ctrl-dragging from one node to the other.
 Edge should be drawn from argument to root.
 Root may be function name or collector.
 Collector is either empty node for block, `()` for paren or `#()` for map.
 Text should be entered with delimiters, as well as all data with special syntax.